The McDougall History

 John W. McDougall Company completes its 300th Honda car dealership as it continues to build its corporate identity portfolio.

-The company’s network now encompasses an additional 5 affiliated companies and over 400 employees.
+The company’s network now encompasses an additional 3 affiliated companies in Atlanta, Salt Lake City and Ft.
+Worth.

-The McDougall Family of Companies is ranked by Engineering News and Record as the 2nd largest sheetmetal contractor in the country in revenue.
+The McDougall Family of Companies is ranked by Engineering News and Record as the #1 sheet metal contractor in the country in revenue.